-Financial hardship due to the vehicle’s impound is taken into consideration but WA Police are unable to reduce costs.
+Financial hardship due to the vehicle’s impound is taken into consideration but the WA Police Force are unable to reduce costs.

 - A payment plan is available at the expiry of the 28 day impound period but cannot be used in conjunction with early release.

 - For low value vehicles, it is worth considering completing an 80JA form giving the Commissioner of Police authority to dispose of the vehicle on your behalf.
 On receipt of an 80JA form all further storage costs cease.

 If you have considered all of the information provided and have formed the opinion that your circumstances could be considered as Exceptional Hardship you should complete the form provided.
 You should attach all and any documentation that supports your application and forward it to the VIU.